LuwenWan/BeaverPond_Cluster_Factor/README.md

 # BeaverPond_Cluster_Factor

-This repository contains the analysis code, data, and reports for the *Beaver Pond Cluster Factor* study.

-This repository contains code for the manuscript titled “Factors influencing surface water accumulation in beaver pond complexes across the Western United States” by Wan et al. (2025).
+This repository contains the analysis code and reports for the *Factors influencing surface water accumulation in beaver pond complexes across the Western United States* study by Wan et al., 2025.

 # Beaver Pond Cluster Factor